edgeimpulse/expert-projects/renesas-rzv2l-product-quality-inspection.md

 ## Deploying the Model to a Renesas RZ/V2L

 The Renesas RZ/V2L Evaluation Kit comes with the Renesas RZ/V2L board and a 5-megapixel Google Coral camera.
-To setup the board, Edge Impulse has [documentation](https://docs.edgeimpulse.com/renesas/development-platforms/officially-supported-cpu-gpu-targets/renesas-rz-v2l) that shows how to prepare the Linux image, install [Edge Impulse for Linux](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux/edge-impulse-for-linux), and finally connecte the board to the Edge Impulse Studio.
+To setup the board, Edge Impulse has [documentation](https://docs.edgeimpulse.com/renesas/development-platforms/officially-supported-cpu-gpu-targets/renesas-rz-v2l) that shows how to prepare the Linux image, install [Edge Impulse for Linux](https://docs.edgeimpulse.com/docs/edge-impulse-for-linux/edge-impulse-for-linux), and finally connected the board to the Edge Impulse Studio.

 After the Renesas RZ/V2L board has been setup we can SSH into the board through an ethernet connection between a development computer and the board, or the board and a router.
 To SSH into the RZ/V2L we can run the following terminal/Command prompt command on a computer: